-What is digital engagement?
+What is Digital Engagement?

-Digital engagement means using electronic communication tools to expand and strengthen the relationship between governments and the public.
-Digital engagement tools range from those as simple as the use of e-mail and websites, to 'social media', which includes Facebook, Twitter, and YouTube.
+Digital engagement means using electronic communications tools to expand and strengthen the relationship between governments and the public.
+Digital engagement tools are often online, and range from those as simple as the use of e-mail and websites, to 'social media', which includes Facebook, Twitter, and YouTube.
 Digital engagement enables any interested citizen to better understand and communicate with government.
 However, digital engagement does not replace traditional face-to-face engagement.
 Instead, digital engagement enhances the techniques you already use to engage your citizens.